verbb/formie/docs/guides/fields/calculations-field-in-detail.md

-# Calculations field in detail
+# Calculations Field in Detail

 This guide walks through Calculations syntax, field references, built-in functions, and practical examples.
 Use it alongside the [Calculations field reference](/fields/calculations) when you are building pricing, scoring, or conditional output on a form.